Musical chairs: Gameplay

+History

+The origins of musical chairs are uncertain, though the elimination format — players circling seats and scrambling for one when a signal stops — appears in more than one cultural tradition.
+In southern India, a game called khambada gadane ("grabbing the pillar") has been documented since at least the 14th century; players circle temple pillars or posts and rush to claim one when a drumbeat or other cue stops, with one player eliminated each round.

+In Europe, musical chairs developed as a parlor game during the Victorian era, typically played at Christmas gatherings.
+The Oxford English Dictionary dates the earliest published use of the term to the 1870s, citing Cassell's Family Magazine (1877).
+The game was also known in English as "Going to Jerusalem," reflecting the German Reise nach Jerusalem.

+By the early 20th century, the game had become a fixture of children's parties across Europe and North America.

 History of the name

 The origins of the game's name as "Trip to Jerusalem" is disputed.
-However, it is known to come from its German name Reise nach Jerusalem ("The Rise to Jerusalem" or "The Journey to Jerusalem").
+However, it is known to come from its German name Reise nach Jerusalem ("Journey to Jerusalem").
 One theory suggests that the name was inspired by the Crusades, wherein several heavy losses were incurred.
 Another theory suggests that it was inspired by the immigration of Jews from the diaspora to Palestine, wherein it is stated that spaces on ships taking the Jews to the said land were limited.
 None of these theories have been confirmed.

 As metaphor

 The term "playing musical chairs" is also a metaphor for describing any activity where items or people are repeatedly and usually pointlessly shuffled among various locations or positions.
 It can also refer to a condition where people have to expend time searching for a resource, such as having to travel from one gasoline station to another when there is a shortage.
 It may also refer to political situations where one leader replaces another, only to be rapidly replaced due to the instability of the governing system (see cabinet reshuffle).